 And the frosting is super easy and not too sweet like buttercream usually is.
-I used a vegan chocolate ganache that’s just chopped chocolate and coconut cream.
+I used a vegan chocolate ganache that’s just chopped chocolate and coconut milk.

 All you do is melt it together, chill and then beat until fluffy.
 Then you have yourself some whipped ganache frosting!